Welcome to

 If you’re the parent of a childhood cancer patient, you might have questions about imaging tests and if the radiation involved is safe for your child.
 These tips can help you talk to your child’s care team.

-These tests give doctors a wealth of information to help diagnose and treat cancer.
+These tests give doctors a wealth of information to help diagnose and treat illnesses.
 It is a way for physicians to look at a 3D image of inside the body.
-Doctors use these images to find cancer.
-These images give your child’s care team a better idea of how to treat cancer.
+For example, doctors can use these images to find cancer.

 You should always feel comfortable asking your child’s care team questions.